tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Can be used to brighten a corner
 - Usually erodes the boundaries of the plane
 - Larger in size => less definition the planes have
-- Multiple corner openings on different cor
+- Multiple corner openings on different corners => reducing the relation between the planes, increasing individuality & increases diagonal movement

 ### Openings between Planes

+-

 ## Qualities of Architectural Space